GrantMStevens/react-context-forms/README.md

 ## Simple example

-Here is a simple, albeit slightly contrived example of taking in props from a parent component that manages the form's data.
+Here is a simple, albeit slightly contrived example.
 The usage of state here is purely for illustration purposes.

 ```
 import React, { Component } from 'react'
+import { render } from 'react-dom'
 import classNames from 'classnames'
 import {Form, Input} from 'react-context-forms'

 export default class MyFormComponent extends Component {
   constructor(props){
     super(props);

     this.state = {
+      user: {
+          id: 111,
+          name: 'John Smith',
+          age: 34,
+          address: '123 Main Street'
+        },
       formIsValid: false
     }
   }

   componentDidMount(){
+    console.log(this.refs.myForm.valid)
+    if (this.refs.myForm.valid !== this.state.formIsValid){
       this.setState({
         formIsValid: this.refs.myForm.valid
       })
+    }
   }

   onFormUpdate(){